Shanta Chaudhary

-Shanta Chaudhary (शान्ता चौधरी) is a social reformer and former member of Constituent Assembly of Nepal as a proportional representative from CPN (UML) party.
-Chaudhary was a forced child labourer as part of the, now abandoned, Kamalari system.
+Shanta Chaudhary (शान्ता चौधरी) is a social reformer and former member of 1st Constituent Assembly of Nepal as a proportional representative from CPN (UML) party.
+Chaudhary was a forced child labourer as part of the, now abandoned, Kamlari system.

 Biography

 Chaudhary was forced to become a Kamlari when she was eight.
 She was leased for Rs 7,000 a year by her parents who had nine other children.
 She was sent to work for a family in Dang.
 During this time, she was forced to work for 19 hours a day, and she lived in the cowshed.
 She was reprimanded for her mistakes and sometimes beaten by the landlord's wife.
-Chaudhary remained as a servants until she was eighteen, during which time she became active in politics.
+Chaudhary remained as a servant until she was eighteen, during which time she became active in politics.
 She represented Dang in a forum for the lands rights movement.

 In 2008, Chaudhary was chosen to lead the Parliamentary Committee on Natural Resources and Means.
 Her illiteracy was a problem in the CA and she started taking classes.
 Eventually, in 2013, she published a book, Kamlari Dekhi Sabhasad Samma, about her experiences.

 In 2016, she was diagnosed with uterine cancer and is currently receiving treatment.